 - Co-Author, "Valuation of Property: A Practitioner’s Prospective"; Advanced Family Law 2011

 - Strategic Planning Can Protect Your Business in a Divorce

 - How to Prepare for Your Divorce Consultation

 - New Definition of Marriage Should Bring Quick Parenting Relief to Same-Sex Couples

 - How National Same-Sex Marriage Rights Affect Texas Family Issues

 “There is not a one-size fits all approach when it comes to family law matters.
-My goal is to work alongside each client to help them figure out the best way to confidently move forward in their next chapter.” — Hailey Swanson
+My goal is to work alongside each client to help them figure out the best way to confidently move forward in their next chapter.” — Hailey Merz